 - Do you sell games?
-At present, we do not have a retail element established with our business.
-It’s definitely something we would like to institute in the future; if you are looking for certain titles, we could recommend a number of local games stores or sources which might have them in stock.
+At present, the only title we sell is Cards Against Humanity.
+We may expand our retail offerings in the future; if you are looking for certain titles, we could recommend a number of local games stores or sources which might have them in stock.

 - Do you host tournaments, tutorials, or other gaming events?
 From time to time, we will host tournaments and feature demos or tutorials of popular titles, as well as playtest events for local designers to try out their unpublished games.
 We encourage people to subscribe to or check our social media for announcements of these events.

 - Can customers come “solo” and get into games with other players?
 It varies – sometimes customers can drop into “pick-up” games with other groups, but we usually cannot guarantee that those opportunities are available at any given time.
 It is usually more difficult during the weekend, when we have little flexibility when it comes to table space and seating.
 We hope to schedule more solo-gamer nights for pick-up gaming in the future.

 - Can customers bring and play their own games?
 Yes, we encourage it, especially if it’s a title which we do not stock in our library.
 We highly suggest for people to mark or tag their games with their name if they are titles which we also stock.
 The gaming/seating fee still applies, though, whether you play games from our collection of your own.